-Ervinville home destroyed in fire Thursday
+Erwinville home destroyed in fire Thursday

 Latest Weather Blog

-Ervinville home destroyed in fire Thursday
+Erwinville home destroyed in fire Thursday

 ERWINVILLE - West Baton Rouge Parish firefighters worked Thursday afternoon to contain and extinguish a house fire in Erwinville.